ricegame/MiningFix/README.md

 <em>Fixes</em> some issues with mining in hypixel skyblock

 while I dont think it is, this is probably bannable, if you get banned for using this that's a major skill issue tbh

+<b>READ: THE MOD WILL NOT WORK UNTIL THE SERVER STARTS "TICKING"!!!
+You can see when it starts with the tps hud, whenever that is >0 it means the server is "ticking".</b>
 </p>

 <details>